ruslanmv/ruslanmv.github.io/_posts/2024-01-12-Deploying-a-Gradio-WebApp-with-SSL-on-AWS-EC2.md

+Have you built an awesome Gradio web app with microphone recording, deployed it on an AWS EC2 instance, only to find out your browser won't let you use your mic?
+You're not alone!
+This frustrating issue often pops up due to security restrictions that browsers place on microphone access.
+The solution? **HTTPS**.

+Modern web browsers require a secure connection (HTTPS) to allow access to sensitive hardware like microphones.
+If your Gradio app is running on HTTP, your browser will likely block microphone access, leading to errors and a less than stellar user experience.

-In this tutorial, we will go through the entire process of creating a simple microphone recorder app using Gradio, running it on an EC2 instance, setting up SSL using Nginx with a self-signed certificate, and accessing it via a web browser over HTTPS.
+In this tutorial, we'll guide you through the process of securing your Gradio web app with HTTPS, enabling smooth and secure microphone recording.
+We'll cover everything from setting up an EC2 instance and deploying your Gradio app to configuring Nginx with a self-signed SSL certificate.
+By the end, you'll have a fully functional Gradio app with microphone recording capabilities, accessible securely over HTTPS.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)